EXPLORE THE WAYS

 Approximately forty carefully selected high school students from Wake County who volunteer their time over the summer and attend regular meetings during the school year to support Note in the Pocket’s mission.
 Our student leaders may volunteer without a chaperone even if under 16 years.

-Delivered 134530 clothing items
+Delivered 251,970 clothing items in 2025

 Volunteering FAQs